nicsuzor/wikijuris/ausip/patent-registration.markdown

 ## Patent Application Process

 The patent application process is complicated and involves many steps which are drawn out over a period of time.
-The following section will outline the process involved with both standard patents and innovation patents.

-### Standard Patent

 1. Optional - provisional application filed: